nilsMontenegro/SiRPG/README.md

 | Longbow | T4, range | fitness | 1 | 1 | 2 | 0 |

 * The halbeard can be used with the axe head for a damage bonus and the hammer head for an attack bonus.
+* Note that shields count also as weapons.
+All their points go into the **defense** attribute, but attacking with them is still possible.

 ## Armour